ajones74/sgp4/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+   Modifications are Copyright (c) 2025 Allan Jones.
+All rights reserved.

+## Installation

+   1. Clone the repo: `git clone https://github.com/ajones74/sgp4.git`
+   2. Build with CMake, to generate `compile_commands.json` for tagging:
+      `cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=on ./CMakeLists.txt`

+## Cleaning after a Build
+   To remove all the CMake build artifacts, including the `build` directory. do the following -- it removes ALL files that are not version controlled, so be careful.
+      `git clean -d -f -x`

+## Contributing

+   Contributions are most welcome!
+See LICENSE for details.